Towards Large-Scale Small Object Detection: Survey and Benchmarks: Benchmarks

 \textbf{High spatial resolution}.
 The images in SODA-D enjoy very high resolution and high quality, which is entailed for small or tiny object detection.
 In Fig. \ref{fig:Fig7}, we demonstrate the distribution of image resolution in SODA-D, and the average resolution at $3407\times 2470$ shows a clear predominance in comparison with previous datasets who focus on object detection under traffic scenes, as illustrated in Tab. \ref{tab:Tab5-1}.

 \textbf{Ignore regions}.
-Albeit we carefully select images for SODA-D, there still exists some areas to be ignored for evaluation stability, as done in previous works \cite{7, 8, 150}.
-Concretely, we assign \textit{ignore} label to: 1) the instances belonging to the preset categories but with an area greater than 2000; 2) the objects that are excessively small and heavily occluded thus cannot be distinguished.
-We deem that the prevailing detectors \cite{1, 3, 4, 5, 9, 45, 47, 50, 51, 52, 151} can handle the first situation well, hence it is not our concern.
-For the latter condition, our well-trained annotators are called for cautiously labeling the regions as ignore, when they cannot make confident judgment even at highest zoom-in level, and it will only bring error and instability if we insist on annotating these regions as foreground objects.
+Our benchmark contains a mass of \textit{ignore} annotations (especially for SODA-D which has 153976 well-annotated \textit{ignore} regions), which is one of the most highlighted features.
+The \textit{ignore} definitions of \textit{Instance -level annotation} part in Sec. \ref{sec:Sec4.1} could maintain the stability of training and evaluation.
+Concretely, we deem that the prevailing detectors \cite{1, 3, 4, 5, 9, 45, 47, 50, 51, 52, 151} can handle the first situation well, hence it is not our concern.
+For the latter condition, our well-trained annotators are called for cautiously labeling the regions as ignore, when they cannot make confident judgment even at highest zoom-in level.
+And it will only bring error and instability if we insist on annotating these regions as foreground objects.
 To put it in another way, \textit{can we expect current algorithms to outperform human’s eyes}?
 Therefore, categorizing these regions into \textit{ignore} will not impose negative impact during evaluation process, and can guarantee the models concentrate on the authentic and valuable small objects.